School Direct Recruitment

 Whitley Bay High is the lead school in our alliance for applicants who wish to apply for secondary and primary School Direct places following the tuition route.
 School Direct is a new route into teaching which allows participants the opportunity to work closely with schools to gain Qualified Teacher Status.

 Whitley Bay Teaching School Alliance (WBTSA) will soon be looking to recruit individuals passionate about careers in education and is offering training places in partnership with Newcastle University and Northumbria University.

-The UCAS application system opens 27th October 2015 for 2016 entry.
-We hope to be recruiting trainees to commence in September 2016 for jobs across the partnership in the following subjects:
+The UCAS application system opens on 18th October 2016 for 2017 entry.
+We will be recruiting trainees to commence in September 2017 for placements across the partnership in the following subjects:

 If you are thinking of undertaking training to become a teacher in the future, you should be aware of the entry requirements for whichever course you wish to undertake.
 For 2016 these are: